BenWiederhake/spread/README.md

 `restic-run` uses `sftp` to test connectivity.

-I highly recommend `lftp` to do such things as determine repository size, delete snapshots, etc.  However, it's not strictly necessary.
+I highly recommend `lftp` to do such things as determine repository size, delete repositories, etc.  However, it's not strictly necessary.

 ### `restic-run` itself